alba1735/tRNAgraph/docs/cli_reference.md

 - **`--skip-download`**: Skip the metadata/fastq/tRNA/genome download steps and run everything else.
 Downloads are already skipped by default when the target files are already present; this forces the skip regardless.
 - **`--cleanrun`**: Clean up test files after completion.
 - **`-d`, `--directory`**: Directory to run tests in.
+- **`--log`**: Disables the live progress panel, so the run prints plain sequential lines instead.
+Use it when the panel's redrawing is unhelpful — under `nohup`, in CI, or when piping to a file.
+It takes no value: the suite always writes its own fixed `toolsTestSuite.log`, and each `trnagraph` invocation it makes writes a timestamped log under `.log/` regardless of this flag.

 **Step Flags (run specific steps):**